Poplin Elementary School NC Report Card

 At Poplin Elementary, we recognize students for their academic success, provide quality staff development for teachers, and create a school culture that is safe, supportive, and academically stimulating for our students.
 Our focus is on continuous improvement cycles and professional learning communities.
 Both frameworks share one common goal to increase student achievement; our focus—the whole child.
 Our vision for our students is for them to “dream, reach, grow and become.”

-Poplin Elementary continues its focus on global education with our participation in the Global Gateway program and our partnership with Participate (Formally Visiting International Faculty).
-This year, we have seven Visiting International Faculty teachers representing the countries of Columbia, Chile and the United Kingdom.
+Poplin Elementary continues its focus on global education with our partnership with Participate (Formally Visiting International Faculty).
+This year, we have six Visiting International Faculty teachers representing the countries of Colombia, Honduras, New Zealand, and Spain.

 We are excited about the varied ways we are able to support our students as life-long learners and citizens of a larger, global community.
-In kindergarten, first, and second grade we continue this year with our dual language immersion program in Spanish.
-New this year, we have added a third grade class.
+In kindergarten, first, second, third, fourth, and fifth grade, we continue with our dual language immersion program in Spanish.
 Students in these classes receive their daily academic instruction in Spanish and communicate with each other and their teachers in Spanish.
-New classes will be added each year.
 By the time students leave at the end of fifth grade, they will be fluent Spanish speakers.

-Also new this year, we have added a new special area class focused on global studies and STEAM (science, technology, engineering, art, and math).
-Every six weeks the students will learn about a different continent.
-Students will complete a STEAM project focused on the continent they are studying.
-We are excited about this new enrichment opportunity for our students.
-Also new this year, Poplin is implementing a new attendance initiative called Strive for Five- Be an Attendance Hero.
+Poplin is continuing an attendance initiative called Strive for Five- Be an Attendance Hero.
 The goal of this initiative is for all students to have five or fewer absences for the school year.
-Students will be encouraged to attend school daily and on time through grade level, class, and individual incentives for attendance.
+Students will be encouraged to attend school daily and be on time.
+Students will receive rewards through grade level, class, and individual incentives for attendance.

-As the culture and climate at the home of the Poplin Patriots continue to thrive, I continue to appreciate the vision, passion, and purpose of the faculty and staff, the Parent Teacher Association, the student body and our community.
+As the culture and climate at Poplin Elementary continues to thrive, I continue to appreciate the vision, passion, and purpose of the faculty and staff, the Parent Teacher Association, the student body and our community.
 All of these ingredients, combined with talented students and supportive parents, produce one result…success.
-Poplin continues its tradition as the top performing elementary school in the Porter Ridge cluster.

 At Poplin, your involvement is very important to the success of our school.
 I encourage you to review our report card carefully.
 Feel free to contact me directly to discuss any questions or concerns you may have regarding the report card.
 I also welcome your feedback regarding other interests you have in our school.